CacheboxInc/HDM-documentation/macros/Deployment Steps/default.md

 ### Step 2 : Add On-Premises vCenter to the HDM Appliance

-**Note**: The on-premises vCenter should be added should to the same location where the HDM appliance has been deployed.
+**Note**: The on-premises vCenter should be added to the same location where the HDM appliance has been deployed.

 Steps: